opensite-ai/markdown-ai-cite-remove/docs/guides/CLI_GUIDE.md

 # CLI Usage Guide

-Complete guide for using the `md-cite-clean` command-line tool.
+Complete guide for using the `md-cite-remove` command-line tool.

 ## Installation